hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 #### Other options

-Apart from the interactivity, which needs different considerations, using the generic toggle for the Rich Tooltip still allows to use the same options for placement, collision detection, inlining, and width/height described above.
+Apart from the interactivity, which requires different considerations, using the generic toggle for the Rich Tooltip still supports the same options for placement, collision detection, inlining, and width/height described above.

 ### Advanced options

-There may be some special use cases in which you may need some of the more advanced options of the Rich Tooltip.
+There might be special use cases in which you may need some of the more advanced options of the Rich Tooltip.
 Below you can find some examples.
-If you find yourself in need of custom behaviours for the Rich Tooltip [speak with the Design System team](/about/support).
+If you find yourself in need of custom behaviors for the Rich Tooltip [speak with the Design System team](/about/support).

 #### Offset